Antagonizing the tech worker

 Maybe it’s the financial analyst or the sales executive or the civil attorney or the business owner.
 All of these professions produce consumers that have more financial leverage than the struggling artist or the teacher or the non-profit worker that we all value the presence of.
 So if we want to be honest with ourselves, then anyone who is currently living in the city is in effect displacing someone else who wants to but cannot.
 By choosing to blame, we should really blame anyone who can make happen what someone else can’t.
 What does that accomplish though?
 Rather than a divisive model of blame, a constructive dialogue must be built on a model of contribution.

-Displacement is an unfortunate outcome that has many contributing factors...
-Real estate speculators from every corner of the world are allowed to arrive and flip property at higher premiums without any consideration to socioeconomic parity.
-An old guard NIMBY culture prevents developers from meeting square-footage demand with supply, even where it makes sense to.
-The city’s housing policy ignores middle income wage earners by creating a gaping duality where the below market rate group tops out at $44,000 annual income and the market rate group begins at around twice that income level.
-The city’s job creation policy subsidizes productive sectors of the economy and exacerbates downstream economic pressures.
+Displacement is an unfortunate outcome that has many contributing factors: The NIMBYs prevent their neighbors and any prospective developer from meeting square-footage demand with supply, even where it makes sense to.
+The real estate speculators from every corner of the state, the country, and the world are allowed to arrive and flip property at higher premium without any consideration to socioeconomic parity.
+The city’s own housing policy currently ignores middle income wage earners by creating a gaping duality where the Below Market Rate group tops out at $44,000 annual income and the market rate group begins at around twice that income level.
+The city’s job creation policy subsidizes productive sectors of the economy, which only exacerbates downstream economic pressures.
 The local media continues to harp on community tension and class warfare as the low hanging fruit of readership engagement.
 The politicians and pundits peddle red herrings to fuel the most outspokenly vitriolic.
 And when it counts, idealistic attitudes take place of pragmatic policies in a reality where the property market has no place to expand but upward.

 Pragmatic policies are not out of reach, but they do require that the conversation and the attitudes of stakeholders change.
 The current dialogue is an attack on the demand side of the equation, offering to suppress any engine of growth and class mobility that shakes up the neighborhood.
 This is not an attack limited to tech jobs and tech companies however; No, this conversation will manifest to attack any economic agent of growth that can be associated to displacement for as long as we continue to overlook the real causes and focus attention on attacking its symptoms.
 However the displacement of tenants that we are witnessing today can only be resolved by rapidly and thoughtfully increasing the supply of available units while ensuring an income-based parity in all of many future development projects.